matthiasmengel/cmip5_to_ant/README.md

 * average over a certain depth or height range.
 * create yearly averages
 * merge files for a certaion [model,scenario,runid] into one file along time.
 This is useful for 3D fields mainly.
+* merge two scenarios (for example historical and rcp85)

 ### Usage